gvdpol/PracticalDevOps/docs/Infrastructure_as_code/LabDescription.md

 This string is present 4 times in the file.

-The first location shows the following:
+The second location shows the following:

             "appSettingNames": [
               "APPINSIGHTS_INSTRUMENTATIONKEY",